lofcz/SimplexRpgEngine/README.md

 - EvtSave - Before instance gets serialized
 - EvtDelete - When object is removed from a room
 - EvtDraw - Occurs when object is drawn in room editor
+- EvtStep - Occurs on each tick (60x per second)
 - EvtContextMenuSelected - Once an item is selected from a right-click context menu

 ### Ported namespaces/functions